Crypto-Asset Exchange Threat Modeling

 On April 13, 2021, the Cloud Security Alliance (CSA) Blockchain/Distributed Ledger Working Group released the Crypto-Asset Exchange Security Guidelines—a set of guidelines and best practices for crypto-asset exchange (CaE) security.
-The set of guidelines were created to help educate users, policymakers, and cybersecurity professionals on the pros and cons of further securing Virtual Asset Service Providers, from centralized exchanges and A Hosted wallet is an online service where a user’s bitcoi...
+The set of guidelines were created to help educate users, policymakers, and cybersecurity professionals on the pros and cons of further securing The term "virtual asset" refers to any digital representatio...
+More Service Providers, from centralized exchanges and A Hosted wallet is an online service where a user’s bitcoi...
 More providers to decentralized exchanges (DEXs) and A cryptocurrency (or crypto currency) is a digital asset des...
-More swap services.
+More A “swap” style smart contract is one that can facilitate...
+More General services, including non-profits, forums and news sit...
+More.

 CipherTrace CEO Dave Jevans was a contributing author of the guidelines.
 The following is an extract of the first chapter.